grafana/loki/production/README.md

 ## Build and run from source

-Frist, see the [build from source](../README.md) section of the root readme.
+First, see the [build from source](../README.md) section of the root readme.

 Once Promtail is built, to run Promtail, use the following command: